thorgrotle/dallaley/README.md

 -> Silence of the router!
 -> Serving Internet from wifi/ethernet/3G/4G/5G to wifi/ethernet
 -> DNS and NTP server
--> Traffic shaping
 -> Web interface via Cockpit port (localhost:9090)
 -> Monitoring via Zabbix ([lxc countainer]zabbix:80/zabbix)

 Features to come:
+-> Traffic shaping
-Storage array for local backup
+-> Storage array for local backup
-ZFS storage
+-> ZFS storage
-ZFS Snapshot/Replication & and enabled Windows shadowcopy OpenVPN /
+-> ZFS Snapshot/Replication & and enabled Windows shadowcopy
+-> OpenVPN / Wireguard
+-> PXEServer

 Services are to running in lxd containers so if breached, they will be limited to that service.
 This is a mini server that works in relative confined resources with CPU power/ram, but can be scaled to a fulltime beefy Xeon server if needed.